When

 Yes!
 We’d love for you to be a part of our events!
 Please connect with us using the contact page or email info@mukundastudio.com and we’ll reach back to you within 48 hours.

-Mukunda Studio is not wheelchair accessible but does offer some accessibility once up the flight of stairs.
-There is an all-gender restroom on the 2nd floor but no elevator.
+Yes, the Harvey Milk Center for the Arts is ADA Accessible including bathrooms and an elevator to reach the 2nd floor.
 Please let us know if you have any questions and if there are any ways we can be sure to be of support to your day at the Well-being Fair.
 Contact us at sfwbf@mukundastudio.com.

 We’d love to have you get involved.
 Please email sfwbf@mukundastudio.com to inquire.
-We are currently filling spaces for the Winter Wonder SF WBF.
-(The Autumn fair is full)
+We are currently filling spaces for the Spring Renewal SF WBF.

 Marc Morozumi (he/him)